 Faculty Profile for Dr. Chad Leighton Smith

 Biography and EducationI received my Ph.D. in Sociology from Washington State University in 2005.
 I graduated from the University of Texas in Austin (B.A., 1993) and Northern Arizona University (M.A., 1995) with degrees in History.
-I have been at Texas State University since 2004.
-I currently serve as department chair and I am actively involved in our grad program in Sustainability Studies.
+I have been at Texas State University since 2004 and I am actively involved in our grad program in Sustainability Studies.

 Teaching InterestsI teach both undergraduate and graduates courses in environmental sociology and sustainability.

 Research InterestsMy main line of research focuses upon the intersection of the environment, the military, and social inequality.
 Gregory Hooks and I developed the theory known as the Treadmill of Destruction and it continues to be my main area of research.
 I also work on research related to social inequality and substance use.

 - Hooks, G., Lengefeld, M. R., & Smith, C. L. (2021).
 Recasting the Treadmills of Production and Destruction: New Theoretical Directions.
 Sociology of Development, 7(1), 52–76. https://doi.org/https://doi.org/10.1525/sod.2021.7.1.52

 - Smith, C. L., & Lengefeld, M. (2020).
 The Environmental Consequences of Asymmetric War: A Panel Study of Militarism and Carbon Emissions, 2000-2010.
 Armed Forces & Society, 46(2), 214–237.